Mani Rimdu festival and Lower Everest trek 10 Days | 2024

 The Sand Mandala

-The sand mandala is carefully constructed, grain by grain, from colored sand.
+The sand mandala is carefully constructed, grain by grain, from coloured sand.
 It is an intricate and symbolic design that takes many days to complete.
-Protective dagger deities are placed around the mandala, and the bowl of Mani Rilwu pills (spiritual medicine) is placed above the center.
+Protective dagger deities are placed around the mandala, and the bowl of Mani Rilwu pills (spiritual medicine) is placed above the centre.

 The Rilwu Pills

 Rinpoche calls this “liberation by eating”.
-The Rilwu are distributed to everyone, after he gives a long life empowerment to the people who come.
+The Rilwu are distributed to everyone after he gives long life empowerment to the people who come.

 The Torma

-The torma is made from barley flour and decorated with colored butter.
+The torma is made from barley flour and decorated with coloured butter.
 It begins by symbolizing the body of the deity, and by the end of the ceremony, symbolizes enlightenment itself.
-It stands in the front of the mandala on its own shrine, at the very heart of the temple
+It stands in front of the mandala on its shrine, at the very heart of the temple

 The Empowerment (Wong)

-The Wong is the opening day of public ceremony.
-It’s performed on the full moon day, of the tenth month in the Tibetan lunar calendar.
-The sacred Mani Rilwu (sacred pills) and Tshereel (pills for long life), are given to everyone attending.
+The Wong is the opening day of the public ceremony.
+It’s performed on the full moon day, the tenth month in the Tibetan lunar calendar.
+The sacred Mani Rilwu (sacred pills) and Tshereel (pills for long life) are given to everyone attending.

 The Dances (Chham)